makyo/writing/work/sawtooth/overclassification/overclassification.md

 "But, like...look at you.
 Everything about you is based around order, around the need for things to be in their place, all classified."

 "Well, sure," Dani demurred.
 "But OCD requires anxiety that I don't have.
 You have to feel anxiety about things that you obsess over, and you have to have the compulsion required to fix them.
-I don't have those."
+I don't have those.
+I just classify things.
+That's just what I do."

 Amy looked thoroughly sorry for having brought the topic up.
 All the same, the ringtail persevered.
 "Okay, well, maybe not OCD, but my ma, she told me that there's all these disorders around anxiety, and each has a personality disorder to go with it."
 Her voice was fast, as thought she were rushing to fill a hole she were digging herself into.
 "Maybe you have that?
-Obsessive-compuslive, uh...personality disorder?"
+Obsessive-Compulsive, uh...personality disorder?"

 Dani reached out a paw to rest on Amy's.
 None of this was too terribly surprising, it was all stuff that made sense.
 Still, Amy looked as though she had talked herself into a tizzy.
 The ringtail looked absolutely panicked.
 "Maybe," she allowed.
 "What does this version entail?"

 Amy took the hint from Dani's paw on her own.
 She smiled bashfully and made a show of calming down.
 "They, well," she straightened up, organizing her thoughts.
-"They are like the regular dis--ones, they're like the regular ones, but without the anxiety.
+"They are like the regular dis--er, they're like the regular ones, but without the anxiety.
 The life is as ordered, order is the obsession, but without, uh...without the anxiety."

 The otter thought it over, spending a few seconds grooming her whiskers back.
 "I guess that makes sense.
 It's something that isn't eating me alive, but it's still a big part of me."